geleto/cascador-ai/README.md

 ### Key Points
 - **Parallel Execution**: The critique stream runs after the story, which depends on the character, optimizing the dependency chain.
 - **Result Handling**: Access `.object` for structured data, `.text` for stories, and `.textStream` for live critiques.
-- **Dynamic Inputs**: Pass outputs (e.g., `character`) to subsequent renderers for cohesive workflows.
+- **Dynamic Inputs**: Pass outputs (e.g., `character`) to subsequent components for cohesive workflows.
-- **Versatility**: Combine different renderer types - like `ObjectGenerator`, `TextGenerator`, and `TextStreamer` - to handle varied tasks in one workflow.
+- **Versatility**: Combine different component types - like `ObjectGenerator`, `TextGenerator`, and `TextStreamer` - to handle varied tasks in one workflow.

 ## Conversational AI: Managing Message History

-For building multi-turn chatbots and conversational agents, *Cascador-AI* provides robust message handling capabilities, specifically for the `TextGenerator` and `TextStreamer` renderers.
+For building multi-turn chatbots and conversational agents, *Cascador-AI* provides robust message handling capabilities, specifically for the `TextGenerator` and `TextStreamer` components.

 ### The `messages` Property: Static vs. Dynamic History

 The `messages` property plays a dual role depending on where you define it:

-1.  **Static Configuration Messages**: When you set `messages` during renderer creation, it acts as a static "base layer" for every conversation.
+1.  **Static Configuration Messages**: When you set `messages` during component creation, it acts as a static "base layer" for every conversation.
 This is the ideal place for a `system` prompt, as it will be applied to every call without being part of the mutable chat history.

     ```typescript
     // The system message is part of the static configuration